Huarochirí Manuscript: Chapter 5

 This chapter discusses the birth of Pariacaca.
 Before his birth, the world was consumed by chaos and conflict, and the people lived under deceptive leaders.
-Tantañamca pretended to be a wise huaca to gain power and wealth.
-He lived in a house covered by parrot wings, and owned blue, red and yellow llamas.
-Nonetheless, he fell sick.
-It happened that a poor, humble man, Huatiacuri, passed by on the path from the ocean.
-He was heading for the mountain Condorcoto to witness the birth of Pariacaca his father (a strange concept, not explained in the text).
-While Huatiacuri rested, he overheard a conversation between two foxes, one from the mountains and one from the coast.
-He heard about the false huaca's incurable illness.
-The mountain fox went on to reveal the strange cause of Tantañamca's illness: in his house, a grain of maize flew out of a cooking pot and touched his wife's genitals.
+Tantañamca pretends to be a wise huaca to gain power and wealth.
+He lives in a house covered by parrot wings, and owned blue, red and yellow llamas.
+Nonetheless, he falls sick.
+It happens that a poor, humble man, Huatiacuri, passes by on the path from the ocean.
+He is heading for the mountain Condorcoto to witness the birth of Pariacaca his father (a strange concept, not explained in the text).
+While Huatiacuri rests, he overhears a conversation between two foxes, one from the mountains and one from the coast.
+He hears about the false huaca's incurable illness.
+The mountain fox goes on to reveal the strange cause of Tantañamca's illness: in his house, a grain of maize flew out of a cooking pot and touched his wife's genitals.
 The wife, not realising this, went on to feed the maize to another man.
 This 'indirect adultery' brought a plague on the house: snakes living in the roof, and a two-headed toad living beneath the batán, both sapping Tantañamca's energy.

-Armed with this information, Huatiacuri approached the house and asked if any within had illnesses in need of a cure.
-The youngest daughter of Tantañamca, Chaupiñamca, told him about her father's illness, and he replied that he would cure it, but only if she would be his partner.
-She relayed this information to her father, who accepted the offer, despite his advisors, who mocked the unassuming Huatiacuri.
-The offer, and its acceptance, enraged the husband of Tantañamca's oldest daughter, who didn't want a poor man to join the family.
-Nonetheless, Huatiacuri proceeded to tell them about the serpents and the toad, and how they had been brought by Tantañamca's wife's 'infidelity'.
-The wife denied this until Huatiacuri explained the circumstance of the grain of maize, which she remembered.
-Tantañamca ordered for the house to be destroyed and the serpents killed.
-As they lifted the batán, the two-headed toad flew away towards a spring, said to cause men to disappear.
+Armed with this information, Huatiacuri approaches the house and askes if any within have illnesses in need of a cure.
+The youngest daughter of Tantañamca, Chaupiñamca, tells him about her father's illness, and he replies that he will cure it, but only if she will be his partner.
+She relays this information to her father, who accepts the offer, despite his advisors, who mock the unassuming Huatiacuri.
+The offer, and its acceptance, enrages the husband of Tantañamca's oldest daughter, who doesn't want a poor man to join the family.
+Nonetheless, Huatiacuri proceeds to tell them about the serpents and the toad, and how they had been brought by Tantañamca's wife's 'infidelity'.
+The wife denies this until Huatiacuri explains the circumstance of the grain of maize, which she remembers.
+Tantañamca orders that the house be destroyed and the serpents killed.
+As they lift the batán, the two-headed toad flies away towards a spring, said to cause men to disappear.
 (The author of the manuscript noted to himself that they should try to find the location of this spring.)

-Huatiacuri then reprimanded Tantañamca for pretending to be a huaca, and tried to convince him to instead accept Pariacaca.
-Naturally, Huatiacuri then remembered the purpose of his journey—to witness the birth of Pariacaca—and hurriedly resumed his journey, now accompanied by Chaupiñamca.
-At last, they found Pariacaca, in the form of five eggs.
+Huatiacuri then reprimands Tantañamca for pretending to be a huaca, and tries to convince him to instead accept Pariacaca.
+Naturally, Huatiacuri then remembers the purpose of his journey—to witness the birth of Pariacaca—and hurriedly resumes his journey, now accompanied by Chaupiñamca.
+At last, they find Pariacaca, in the form of five eggs.

-Huatiacuri and Chaupiñamca then slept together, further displeasing the husband of Chaupiñamca's sister.
-He began to formulate a plan to undo Huatiacuri; to cause him to fall from grace.
+Huatiacuri and Chaupiñamca then sleep together, further displeasing the husband of Chaupiñamca's sister.
+He begins to formulate a plan to undo Huatiacuri; to cause him to fall from grace.